 The parents, especially those from one immersion site, were instrumental in seeking a charter from the State of Missouri during late 1998.
 Académie Lafayette was inaugurated in August of 1999 to 250 boys and girls in kindergarten through 8th grade; most of the children in grades 1–8 arrived as transfers from KCMSD.
 (View reference.)

 After the successful completion of the $3.5 million Give to Grow Capital Campaign in 2014, a six‑classroom wing was built at the Cherry campus to accommodate the growing number of students.
-Now, approximately 450 kindergarten through 3rd grade students learn at Cherry.
-The remaining 4th–8th grade students learn at the Oak campus.
+Approximately 450 kindergarten through 3rd grade students called Cherry home.
+The remaining 4th–8th grade students spent their time at the Oak campus.

 In 2017, the campaign to implement Académie Lafayette’s K-12 growth plan started with the first phase consisting of growing the K-8 program.
 The Armour building was purchased, raised $3.2 million from local and national philanthropic organizations, netted $1.8 million through new market tax credits and accepted an additional 66 kindergarteners and 34 first graders.
 The first three floors of the Armour building were renovated and opened for the middle school students’ first day of school August 15, 2018.
 The fourth and fifth levels are reserved for the future high school.

 Now, Académie Lafayette serves approximately 1088 students at three campuses: Cherry, kindergarten through third grade; Oak, kindergarten through fifth grade; and Armour, sixth through eighth grade.